 Stinging nettle root extract has also been shown to slow or stop the spread of prostate cancer cells.
 The root of the plant is primarily used in connection with urinary issues, including lower urinary tract infections.

 Nettle root tincture is sometimes used to treat urinary tract infections and also to treat pain in the muscles and joints.
-Nettle leaf is most commonly used to treat osteoarthritis, allergies and hay fever, however.
-A 2013 issue of "Phytomedicine" found that stinging nettle, including the root, when extracted into an oil-based solution, helped reduce inflammation.
-Great potential for treating arthritis was indicated, but further study is still required.
-When the plant is consumed as a food, such as in the case of soups, nettle leaf is eaten rather than the root.
-Nettle is generally considered safe to consume, but certain side effects may occur, such as water retention, sweating, diarrhea and an upset stomach.
+Nettle leaf is most commonly used to treat osteoarthritis, allergies and hay fever.
+A 2013 issue of "Phytomedicine" found that stinging nettle, including the root, helped reduce inflammation.

 Dosage: 40-80 drops, 3 times a day.